soi-20/brains/_posts/2018-07-11-founder-reading.md

 ---

-Similar to raising money, the best time to sell your startup is when you don’t need to or want to.
-[The Founder’s Guide to Selling Your Company](https://www.atrium.co/blog/the-founders-guide-to-selling-your-company/#card_1527213022988_4264)

----

-Some startups are easier to start but very hard to scale.

-Others are very hard to start but easier to scale.

-Perversely, early on this can make the good companies look like bad companies, and the bad companies look like good companies.-[Eric Stromberg](https://twitter.com/ericstromberg/status/991015134398042114)

----
+# Vision and Market

 The founders I know who have created great businesses started with a good insight into something a few people wanted, and then survived long enough for many more people to realize they also wanted it.
 -[Survive and Thrive](https://justinkan.com/survive-and-thrive-9ecc4deec359)

 ---

-the startup is nothing more than a teacher.
+The startup is nothing more than a teacher.
 It, in fact, is a great teacher for no other reason than it demands the accumulation of knowledge quickly for the startup to survive.-[The alternative to the four-hour workweek mindset](https://techcrunch.com/2018/04/26/the-alternative-to-the-four-hour-work-week-mindset/#card_1524803765850_4346)

 ---

 It is nearly always better to take the more ambitious path.-[YC’s Essential Startup Advice](http://www.michaelseibel.com/blog/yc-s-essential-startup-advice#card_1514135091086_9883)